adamfowleruk/mljs/planning.md

 Not applicable / dropped / postponed targets
  - N/A sensible to/from json settings (Default on &format=json on server)
  - N/A documented on WIKI - Generate JavaScript API docs and publish somewhere browseable on the web
+ - N/A Support nested cts:search (if possible)
+ - N/A (We use JSON EXCLUSIVELY for configuration, XML only appears in errors and search result content) - Samples for XML use, equivalent to some of the existing JSON samples (not exhaustive)

 ## Past Releases